🔍 Part 1 – Overview of the Prompts Tab

 • Source Status

-⚙️ Part 4 – Managing Queries
+⚙️ Part 4 – Managing Prompts

-➕ Add New Queries
+➕ Add New Prompts

-To add queries manually:
+To add prompts manually:

 3. Assign optional tags and funnel stages.